Dimensions and Breakdown

 Dimensions and Attributes are used to drill in and “breakdown” additional data attributes and dimensional data.
 These tools allow the user to drill in on specific dimensions and attributes.
+Often times this is used to determine root cause as users scope their analysis.
+The dimensional data can, for example, be representative of the employee, department, region, or IT system etc that is responsible for the activities.

 A dimension is an event’s attribute which is declared as dimension.
 The declaration could be automatic or manual by the user.
 The automatic declaration is based on the series of rules such as: